benjaminlim00/learnthai/README.md

   2. Listen to correct pronunciation and select practice mode (word/sentence)
   3. Record your pronunciation attempt
   4. Receive AI-powered feedback with audio comparison
-- **Pronunciation Analysis**: AI analyzes your speech and provides specific feedback on mistakes
+- **Pronunciation Analysis**: OpenAI Whisper transcribes your speech, then GPT-4o mini analyzes pronunciation with detailed feedback
 - **Audio Comparison**: Compare your recording with the correct pronunciation using the same TTS voice
 - **Smart Caching**: Reference pronunciations are cached for instant playback and cost optimization
 - **Practice Modes**: Choose between practicing individual words or complete example sentences